Building a Line Following Robot with TCS34725 RGB Sensor

 • speedRight = baseSpeed − correction

-For instance, when the error is zero (sensor is right on the threshold), both motors run at the base speed and the robot drives straight.
+When the error is zero (sensor is right on the threshold), both motors run at the base speed and the robot drives straight.
 When the error is positive or negative, the correction makes one motor faster and the other slower, causing the robot to steer back toward the line.

-Advantages of PID for Line Following
+Advantages of PID for line following

-Step 6: Programming the Line-Following Robot (Arduino Code)
+Step 6: Programming the line-following robot (Arduino code)

-Complete Arduino Sketch
+Complete Arduino sketch

 /**